datalad-handbook/book/docs/basics/101-116-sharelocal.rst

 This would install the ``subds`` subdataset and all potential further subdatasets inside of it, and the meta data about file hierarchies would have been available right away for every subdataset inside of ``subds``.
+If you had several subdatasets and would not provide a path to a single dataset, but, say, the current directory (``.`` as in :command:`datalad get -n -r .`), it would clone all registered subdatasets recursively.

 So why is a recursive get not the default behavior?
 In :ref:`nesting` we learned that datasets can be nested *arbitrarily* deep.
 Upon getting the meta data of one dataset you might not want to also install a few dozen levels of nested subdatasets right away.

-However, there is a middle way: The ``--recursion-limit`` option let's you specify how many levels of subdatasets should be installed together with the first subdataset::
+However, there is a middle way [#f1]_: The ``--recursion-limit`` option let's you specify how many levels of subdatasets should be installed together with the first subdataset::

   datalad get -n -r --recursion-limit 1 <subds>

 .. findoutmore:: datalad clone versus datalad install